Raspberry Pi SPI and I2C Tutorial

 If you're starting from scratch, with a blank SD card, you'll want to install Raspbian.
-If you've already got a working Raspbian system, skip ahead to step 3.
+If you've already got a working Raspbian system, skip ahead to the next section.

 - Download the NOOBS image.
 As of this writing, it's at version 2.8.2.

 If you would like alternative ways to set up your Pi, please refer to the following tutorials: